Eddyvmgit/eddyvmgit.github.io/about.md

 permalink: /about/
 ---

-Assignment 2 - for the course Social Data Analysis and Visualization (02806) offered by the Technical University of Denmark.
+Final Project B - for the course Social Data Analysis and Visualization (02806) offered by the Technical University of Denmark.

 Contributing Members:

-Qiannan Liu

-Edison von Matt
+Edison Alain von Matt

+Andreu Guitart

+Valeriu Seremet